 We spent countless hours piece parting and trying to drive down the repair cost.
 The repair started at $19,500 and we were finally able to lower the cost through our own piece parts to $13,500 (no additional labor added).

-From the very beginning we mentioned that this unit was in very poor condition and it’s taking more time than usual.
+From the very beginning, we mentioned that this unit was in very poor condition and it’s taking more time than usual.
 To make matters worse, the ball screw that was installed was completely wrong.
-They’re lucky this jackscrew didn’t cause the operator more issues while installed.
+They’re lucky this jackscrew didn’t cause the operator more issues while installing.

 The OEM was the only one who had the ball screw…for $35,000.
 That just won’t work.
 So we got them to do an exchange for $12,500.
 Still a significant cost advantage.